 Calculate Golden hour

-The best way to figure out 2 “golden hour” period of the day is to use the app called Golden hour calculator (you can get access to here).
+The best way to figure out 2 “golden hour” period of the day is to use the app called Golden hour calculator.
 This app defines the Golden hour a bit more complicated than what we are discussing here, however, it is a precise tool.

 Furthermore, if you prefer to work independently, you should learn how to know the time of the sunrise and the sunset, and the simplest way is to take advantage of the sunrise and sunset calculator online.